Lowrie, A’s rally from 5-run deficit, beat Diamondbacks 7-5

+PHOENIX (AP) — The Oakland Athletics were stagnant, the strikeouts piling up, the hits scattered.

+Once the seventh inning rolled around, they snapped out of it it, turning what appeared to be heading toward a disappointing loss into a fourth straight win.

-PHOENIX (AP) — Jed Lowrie hit a tying, three-run homer in the seventh inning, Seth Brown had a solo shot in the next frame and the Oakland Athletics rallied from a five-run deficit to beat the Arizona Diamondbacks 7-5 on Tuesday.
+Jed Lowrie hit a tying, three-run homer in the seventh, Seth Brown had a solo shot in the next frame and the A’s rallied from a five-run deficit to beat the Arizona Diamondbacks 7-5 on Tuesday.

+“This is a dangerous team,” said Brown, who hit his first big league homer on Saturday.

 The Diamondbacks appeared to be cruising to their third win in four games.